Plantar Warts – A Runner’s Approach to Diagnosis, Treatment & Prevention

 * Skin at the point of the pain will look toughened

-* A small hole will form at point of pain and feature black dots
+* A small hole will form and can be seen at the point of pain and features black dots

 * Most painful when walking or running